jadounrahul/kartsnms/doc/Extensions/Applications.md

 call_rndc = A 0/1 boolean on whether or not to call rndc stats.
     Suggest to set to 0 if using netdata.
 Default: 1 stats_file = The path to the named stats file.
-Default: /var/cache/bind/stats agent = A 0/1 boolean for if this is being used as a LibreNMS agent or not.
+Default: /var/cache/bind/stats agent = A 0/1 boolean for if this is being used as a KartsNMS agent or not.
 Default: 0 zero_stats = A 0/1 boolean for if the stats file should be zeroed first.
 Default: 0 (1 if guessed)